-A lot, and definitely more than meets the eyes of some project managers, who see their role as delivering the project per specs.
+A lot and definitely more than meets the eyes of some project managers, who see their role as delivering the project per specs.

 Innovation is at the core of every project.
 By definition, a project is undertaken to create a “unique” outcome.
 Unique means never ever done before and will never be repeated throughout history.
 Whenever we are talking about unique, we have to talk about innovation.

 When a company undertakes a project, it is because the normal daily operations cannot produce the outcome desired without project intervention.
 So, the project intervention has to find innovative ways to fulfill the business outcomes required, by ensuring the project is completed successfully and handed over properly to business.
 Projects are about change.
-Change results in something new, and without innovation there is nothing new.
+Change results in something new, and without innovation, there is nothing new.

 Some think innovation is about ideas.
 Again, partly true.
 Ideas on paper are just ideas.
-The more important aspect of innovation is finding way to execute successfully these ideas.
+The more important aspect of innovation is finding a way to execute successfully these ideas.

 Seasoned project managers understand the importance of innovation for the success of their projects.
-They look at projects as a chance to go beyond the ordinary and expected, and find better ways to deliver.
+They look at projects as a chance to go beyond the ordinary and expected and find better ways to deliver.

 Here are a few things you can do to encourage innovation at the project level:

 1. Start with a big picture of what the project is, and then ask “how can we improve on previous performance?”

 2. Look at new ideas and opportunities that will improve on the product or service